 This is the first year that the service has taken place here.
 Previously it has been held at War memorial at the intersection of Doncaster Road and Pontefract Road, however with growing attendance year on year there are increasing safety concerns due to its proximity to the Doncaster Road.
 We hope residents can appreciate that when attending a memorial signifying the sanctity of life, the protection of those attending is a paramount concern.
 The noise from this road also made it difficult for some attendees to follow the service.
 Following this year’s Act of Remembrance the wreaths were placed at the War memorial and attendees were invited to visit in their own time.

 Councillor Chalkley explained how the council had come to the decision to move the location of the service.
 He explained that following last year’s Act of Remembrance safety and noise concerns were raised, and he invited the council to come forward with ideas as to how these concerns could be alleviated.
-Various options were presented and considered which would have kept the service close to the war memorial including cordoning off the Pontefract Road, using the Cock&Crown car park and purchasing the strip of land directly behind the memorial, however these ideas were not considered cost-effective/practical.
+Various options were presented and considered which would have kept the service close to the war memorial including cordoning off the Pontefract Road, using the Cock&Crown car park and purchasing the strip of land directly behind the memorial, however these ideas were not considered cost-effective/practical/otherwise not possible.